 Microchipping and ID tags for cats

 Microchipping your cat is an essential part of being a responsible owner.
-While it’s not yet a legal requirement for cats, their inquisitive nature and tendency to wander off means it’s strongly recommended.
+While it’s not yet a legal requirement for cats, their inquisitive nature and tendency to wander off mean it’s highly recommended.

-A microchip contains a unique code that links to your pet’s details, including their owner’s name, address and phone number, and means they’re instantly identifiable when scanned by a vet, rescue centre or pet warden.
-This is often the only way to return lost, stolen or injured cats back to their owner.
+A microchip contains a unique code that links to your pet’s details, your name, address and phone number, and means they’re instantly identifiable when scanned by a vet, rescue centre or pet warden.
+This is often the only way to reunite lost, stolen or injured cats and their owners.

-As well as having your cat chipped, keeping your details up to date on the central database is crucial.
-Learn more about the process and the benefits in our pet microchipping advice.
+As well as having your cat microchipped, keeping your details up to date on the central database is crucial.
+Find out more about the process and the benefits in our pet microchipping advice.